 About The Event

-Psychedelic Professionals Meetup Groups are happening!
+Psychedelic Professionals Meetup Groups are happening in Denver, Boulder, and Fort Collins!
 Let's keep Colorado on the leading edge of psychedelic medicine work by coming together in community to learn, share, and grow.
 Each Psychedelic Professionals Meetup Group starts with an informative topic relevant to research, practice, policy, or activism around psychedelic medicines, followed by open discussion and an opportunity to connect with like-minded others.